-The attending physician and PCP must maintain regular contact to determine the status of the patient and to follow the procedures for transfer, which include:
+The attending physician and primary physician must maintain regular contact to determine the status of the patient and to follow the procedures for transfer, which include:

 - Contacting the receiving hospital and arranging for admission.

-- Arranging for an attending physician at the receiving hospital (if the PCP will not be the attending physician).
+- Arranging for an attending physician at the receiving hospital (if the primary physician will not be the attending physician).

-In the case of surgical admissions, burn unit patients, critically ill neonates or cases where child delivery has already taken place, no immediate transfer will be initiated.
-Note: If the patient is not stable for transfer, the PCP and/or the attending physician must advise the CRNC of the medical necessity for the transfer not to occur.
+Note: If the patient is not stable for transfer, the primary physician and/or the attending physician must advise the CRNC of the medical necessity for the transfer not to occur.